BenGilbert98/Bread_factory_task/README.md

         else:
             print("You need flower and water to make dough") return "no dough"

+    # this function checks if there is any dough.
+If there is dough, naan is made and dough is reduced by 1
     def bake_dough(self):
         if self.dough >= 1:
             self.naan += 1